Written by Lindsay K. Coy, M. Sc., Senior Consultant

 Vulnerable leadership facilitates an environment of psychological safety where team members feel comfortable sharing ideas, voicing concerns, and contributing authentically.
 This openness not only strengthens interpersonal relationships but also helps to create a positive emotional climate.
 When leaders demonstrate vulnerability at work, they set a precedent that encourages others to do the same.

-3 ways to express vulnerability in the workplace
+3 ways to express leadership vulnerability

 As leaders, there are three powerful phrases we can use in our daily routines that leverage the power of vulnerability to help reduce the pressure we put on ourselves to have all of the answers.